🌙

 The late Hal Finney

-Satoshi Nakamoto sent the first Bitcoin transaction to Hal Finney, showing Finney's high interest in the software, despite not being part of its creation.
+Satoshi Nakamoto sent the first Bitcoin transaction to Hal Finney, showing Finney's high interest, despite not being part of its creation.
 Interestingly, Finney stated in 2010:

 "I'd like to hear some specific criticisms of the code.
 To me it looks like an impressive job, although I'd wish for more comments.
 Now I've mostly studied the init, main, script and a bit of net modules.
 This is some powerful machinery."